 Don’t lay this all on KYM.
 As I said all during the Anusara debacle, the teachers who knew about John Friend’s shenanigans and said nothing are equally culpable.
-The KHYF yoga therapy training program has Western senior teachers like Chase Bossart and Sonia Nelson and Kate Holcombe who work closely with Kausthub.
+The KHYF yoga therapy training program has Western senior teachers who work closely with Kausthub.
 If they or any other Western teacher had any inkling that something horrible was going on, they should have stepped forward, gone public, disassociated themselves.
 We now know that these things have been going on since at least 2007.
-Did they really not know any of this?
-I saw Sonia Nelson work closely with Desikachar every year I was at KYM.

-From all that I know about the situation thus far, I think nothing short of an exorcism can help Kausthub.
-Seriously, he needs long-term, intensive help.
-It’s not just about the sex but also about power and privilege — and power can be very sexy and attractive to some women, whether it is sexual, political, financial, or spiritual power.
-We all know this but may not want to admit it, Every one of us has a shadow side with secrets.
-And REAL YOGA is about pulling up those demons and dealing with our shadow selves.
+From all that I know about the situation thus far I think nothing short of an exorcism can help Kausthub.
+He needs long-term, intensive help.
+Every one of us has a shadow side with secrets and REAL YOGA is about pulling up those demons and dealing with our shadow selves.
 It hurts like a MFer and it ain’t pretty.

 Sometimes we need a radical change and a brand new perspective and the Kausthub situation is giving KYM just that.
 I know they have separated themselves from Kausthub.
 In an email I received from the Director of Yoga Studies in response to my concerns about bringing my group, she said that KYM “strongly believes in the teachings of Shri Krishnamacharya and Shri Desikachar.”
 KYM appointed Dr. Latha Satish as the acting managing trustee in place of Kausthub and I know her as a wonderful teacher.